Certified Bank Teller Exam Overview

 Sales and Service

-This topic makes up 10% of the exam, as well.
+This topic makes up 10% of the exam.
 It covers the banking system today.
-There's an emphasis on privacy, security, deposits and equal treatment.
-Some regulations covered include the USA Patriot Act, the Bank Secrecy Act and other governmental laws related to banking and deposits.
+There's an emphasis on privacy, security, deposits, and equal treatment.
+Some regulations covered include the USA Patriot Act, the Bank Secrecy Act, and other governmental laws related to banking and deposits.